Newfoundland and Labrador Route 370

-Route 370, also known as the Buchans Highway, is a 73 km east-west highway in the central portion of Newfoundland in the Canadian province of Newfoundland and Labrador.
+Route 370, also known as the Buchans Highway, is a 73 km east–west highway in the central portion of Newfoundland in the Canadian province of Newfoundland and Labrador.
 Its eastern terminus is the intersection at the Trans-Canada Highway (Route 1) in the Town of Badger, and the route ends at the Town of Buchans.

 The intersection at the Trans-Canada Highway is very unusual in nature, with a median at the access, and motorists would face a stop signs at the Trans-Canada Highway intersection soon after a stop sign upon returning from their journey on Route 370.

 Route description

-Route 370 begins at a Y-Intersection between Main Street and Lakeview Avenue in downtown Buchans and heads east to leave town and pass along the northern shores of Red Indian Lake for several kilometres, where it crosses the Buchans River and passes by Mary March Wilderness Park, before passing through Buchans Junction, where it crosses the Mary March River and has an intersection with a local road leading to Millertown.
-The highway now winds its way through hilly rural terrain for several kilometres as it now follows the Exploits River, where it has an intersection with Route 371 (Millertown Junction Road).
-Some may believe that Route 371 is abandoned, even it is just unsigned and entirely gravel.
-Route 370 now enters Badger and crosses over a brook before passing through downtown and coming to an end at Route 1.
+Route 370 begins at a Y-Intersection between Main Street and Lakeview Avenue in Buchans and heads east to leave the town, passing along the northern shores of Beothuk Lake for several kilometres, crossing the Buchans River and passing by Mary March Wilderness Park.
+It then passes through Buchans Junction, where it crosses the Mary March River and has an intersection with a local road leading to Millertown.
+The highway now winds its way through hilly rural terrain for several kilometres following the Exploits River, where it has an intersection with Route 371 (Millertown Junction Road), an unsigned gravel road.
+Route 370 enters Badger and crosses over a brook before passing through the town and ending at Route 1.
 As with most highways in Newfoundland and Labrador, Route 370 is entirely a two-lane highway.